jdmcdonagh/RPi-Home-Server/README.md

 - A Record - dashboard - `nginx-ingress-external-ip` - DNS only (no cloudflare proxy)
 - A Record - pihole - `nginx-ingress-external-ip` - DNS only (no cloudflare proxy)
+- A Record - prometheus - `nginx-ingress-external-ip` - DNS only (no cloudflare proxy)
+- A Record - alertmanager - `nginx-ingress-external-ip` - DNS only (no cloudflare proxy)
+- A Record - grafana - `nginx-ingress-external-ip` - DNS only (no cloudflare proxy)
+- A Record - cloud - `nginx-ingress-external-ip` - DNS only (no cloudflare proxy)

 ### Ingress